ietf-wg-cellar/ebml-specification/specification.markdown

 | value of purpose attribute | definition
 |:---------------------------|:----------------------------------------|
 | definition                 | A 'definition' is recommended for every defined EBML Element.
-This documentation explains the semantic meaning of the EBML Element.
+This documentation explains the semantics meaning of the EBML Element.
 | rationale                  | An explanation about the reason or catalyst for the definition of the Element.
 | usage notes                | Recommended practices or guideline for both reading, writing, or interpreting the Element.
 | references                 | Informational references to support the contextualization and understanding of the value of the Element.